r259c280/BurgerShot/README.md

 https://www.jetbrains.com/idea/

-Once you have your preferance above installed, clone or download the zip of this then extract it to where ever you want to put it.
+Once you have your preferance above installed:
+- clone or download the zip of this then extract it to where ever you want to put it.
-Then open up eclipse or intellij and open a new project (hunt for this and click ok.)
+- open up eclipse or intellij and open a new project (hunt for this and click ok.)
-Click Run
+- Click Run
-Have some fun.
+- Have some fun.

 Shoot ketchup at the escaped burgers for the hungry customers.
 Shoot 6/10 burgers to win the game